What is a forward proxy?

 SOAX forward proxies

-At SOAX, we provide access to residential , mobile , and datacenter forward proxy servers.
+At SOAX, we provide access to residential, mobile, and datacenter forward proxy servers.
 You can easily integrate SOAX into your workflow and benefit from a huge pool of more than 150 million proxies.

 Our automatically rotating residential proxies can avoid restrictions, bot blocks, and interruptions (such as CAPTCHAs) when web scraping.
 If you get stuck, our global team of expert support specialists will be on hand to help you around the clock.

-Sign up for a 3-day trial for just $1.99.
+Sign up for a three-day trial for just $1.99.